CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Related work

+Feature squeezing by Xu et al. \cite{Weilin_Squeez} argues that input feature spaces are excessively large, providing adversaries with greater opportunities to manipulate inputs in high-dimensional spaces.
+To counter this, the authors propose reducing redundant input features through transformations such as non-local means and median smoothing, producing semantically equivalent variants of the original image.
+The model's predictions are then compared across these variants, If the model's prediction on the original input differs significantly from its predictions on the transformed versions beyond a predefined threshold, the input is flagged as adversarial.
+Additional squeezing techniques include reducing the image's color bit depth from 8-bit to 1-bit, which retains visual similarity while potentially eliminating adversarial noise.

-Yu et al. \cite{Tao_Turning} suggest that by inheritance, there exist valid adversarial perturbations around a natural image, and use them as signature for the input image being not perpetuated.
-This leads to investigating main properties of natural images which are: first, robustness to random noise, and this can be achieved by adding Gaussian noise and estimating the prediction probability, and second, a natural image is close to the decision boundary of its class, this can be achieved by observing the number of gradient steps required to change the class.
-These two properties are used to build a detection strategy to distinguish the distribution of adversarial perturbations always given some thresholds.
-They show that with enough gradient queries, adversarial examples can be optimized through simple techniques to appear more natural and thus bypass the detection methods.
-However, comparing to the previous detection methods, they report promising results against white-box attacks, but the false positive rate is high, in addition, the second property to be verified requires a high computation cost, which makes its application in the real-world very challenging.
-This method is similar to \cite{Weilin_Squeez}, since it performs modifications on the input image.
-In contrast, our method does not need to modify neither the input image, nor the architecture and the training process, and no retraining is needed, we only perform causal learning process as a first step.
+Yu et al. \cite{Tao_Turning} suggest that, by inheritance, valid adversarial perturbations exist around natural images and can be used as signatures to indicate whether an input image is adversarial.
+They identify two main properties of natural images: first, robustness to random noise, which can be tested by adding Gaussian noise and observing the prediction probabilities; second, proximity to the decision boundary of their class, which can be assessed by counting the number of gradient steps required to induce a class change.
+These two properties form the basis for their detection strategy, which flags adversarial examples when observed deviations exceed predefined thresholds.
+Although the authors demonstrate that adversarial examples can be optimized to appear more natural and evade detection with sufficient gradient queries, their method shows promising results against white-box attacks.
+However, it suffers from a high false positive rate, and the second property requires extensive computation, limiting its practical applicability.
+This approach shares similarities with \cite{Weilin_Squeez}, as both modify the input image.
+In contrast, our method avoids altering the input, modifying the architecture, and retraining.
+Instead, we rely solely on a causal learning process as a first step.